STR4T0TT0/str4t0tt0.github.io/_posts/2024-07-10-emerging-threats-rockwell-panel-flaws.md

 ---
 ![Illustrated by our virtual artist, vulnerabilities exploited by remote attackers executing arbitrary code.](/assets/alexis-rockwell-panel-breaches.webp)

 Recently, Microsoft revealed two significant security flaws in the Rockwell Automation PanelView Plus systems.
-These vulnerabilities could be exploited by remote, unauthenticated attackers to execute arbitrary code and trigger a denial-of-service (DoS) condition.
+These vulnerabilities could be exploited by remote, unauthenticated attackers to execute arbitrary code and trigger a denial-of-service (DoS) condition. <!--more-->

 ## What are we writing about?